RubenSandwich/guidedog/README.md

 ## Here be dragons.
 ##### Beware of Dog.

 Guide Dog is an experiment in regression testing for accessability.

-It currently only produces accessability trees for React components, which can then be "snapshotted" with jest to tell when  element changes produce accessability changes.
+It currently only works with React components, which can then be "snapshotted" with jest to tell when  element changes produce accessability changes.

+Guide Dog can produce:
+- accessability tree
+- tabable elements tree

-## Use:
+## Usage:
 ```bash
 yarn add --dev @rubennic/guidedog
 ```